 Nightfighter is a single-player game set in the darkened skies of WWII.
 Players take the role of pilots defending their country’s airspace from enemy bombers seeking to attack targets under cover of night.
 Use ground and air based radar, searchlights and the Mark I eyeball to find the enemy and send them down in flames before they can escape!
 Based on the board game of the same name by Lee Brimmicombe-Wood, Nightfighter matches a fun and playable game system with a high level of accurate historical detail.
-Nightfighter is a game for Windows PC (XP or newer).
+Nightfighter is a game for Windows PC (Windows 7 or newer).

 Nightfighter has 10 core scenarios.
 They depict certain basic nighttime air intercept situations.
 Between them you will discover a variety of encounters featuring different nationalities, aircraft, and ground support options.

 If you're unfamiliar you can start with a scenario like intercepting a V-1 "Buzz Bomb."
 The rocket's bright exhaust is highly visible, which makes it very easy to track.
 If you crave more challenge you can try to stop German bombers during the Blitz on London, a nigh-impossible challenge unless there is a bright moon on that night (or you have phenomenal luck.)